Uncertainty relations for unified ($\alpha$,$\beta$)-relative entropy of coherence under mutually unbiased equiangular tight frames

 The remainder of this paper is structured as follows.
 In Section 2, we recall some preliminary concepts.
 The main results and some corollaries are presented in Section 3.
 We also exemplify the derived inequalities with SIC-POVMs and MUBs in Section 4.
 Some concluding remarks are given in Section 5.

 0.1in

 {\bf 2.
-Preliminaries} In this section, we recall the framework of coherence, the concepts of unified ($\alpha$,$\beta$)-relative entropy of coherence (UREOC), mutually unbiased equiangular tight frames and related ones.
-Throughout this paper, we denote by $\mathbb{R}$ the set of real numbers, $\mathbb{Z^{+}}$ the set of positive integers and $\mathbb{N}$ the set of natural numbers, i.e., $\mathbb{N}=\mathbb{Z^{+}}\cup \{0\}$.
+Preliminaries} In this section, we recall the definitions of both classical and quantum information entropies, the framework of coherence and the coherence quantifiers we will use in this paper, the concepts of mutually unbiased equiangular tight frames and related ones.
+Throughout this paper, we denote by $\mathbb{R}$ the set of real numbers, $\mathbb{R}^+$ the set of positive real numbers, $\mathbb{Z^{+}}$ the set of positive integers and $\mathbb{N}$ the set of natural numbers, i.e., $\mathbb{N}=\mathbb{Z^{+}}\cup \{0\}$.